killahdon/wakanda-studio/sass-precompilation.md

 ## Add SASS precompilation to your web app

-We will now see how to add SASS files precompilation to the build process.
+We will see how to add SASS files precompilation to the build process.
+You should read the [Build process introduction](build-process-introduction.html) first.

 First we need to add to our `package.json` the following dependency:

 ```javascript
 "devDependencies": {